 Are there any complaints about the female condom?

-Some people complain that the female condom is noisy if not lubricated correctly, that it can bother the skin of the genitals, that it limits feeling during intercourse, and that the penis can slip out of the condom during vaginal and anal intercourse.
+Some people complain that the female condom can bother the skin of the genitals (adding more lubricant can help with this), that it limits feeling during intercourse, and that the penis can slip out of the condom during sex.

 Can I use a male condom with the female condom?